 At least 130 people killed and thousands displaced after torrential rains devastate two states in northern India.

-Home Minister Sushilkumar Shinde said that 34,000 people have been evacuated so far but 50,000 were still stranded in the region.
+Home Minister Sushilkumar Shinde told reporters in the capital, New Delhi, that 34,000 people have been evacuated so far and another 50,000 were stranded in the region.
+Roads and bridges were washed away by the floods or blocked by debris.

 Uttrakhand government spokesman Amit Chandola said the rescue operation centered on evacuating nearly 27,000 people trapped in the worst-hit Kedarnath temple area – one of the holiest Hindu temples dedicated to Lord Shiva.